tracykteal/gapminder-spreadsheet-1/instructor_notes.md

 but to teach good data organization and how to do some data cleaning and quality control checking in a spreadsheet program.

+### Slides for this lesson

+Slides for this lesson: [Slides as Powerpoint](slides/spreadsheets.pptx) or [Slides as pdf](slides/spreadsheets.pdf)

+The slides go through the whole narrative, with section breaks and exercises.

+**Use the slides to teach this lesson**

+### Data

+Data files for the lesson are [available here](https://www.dropbox.com/s/oirb1rzjzb1vjsg/gapminder-messy.xls?dl=1)

 ### Narrative

 The narrative of this lesson is to